DasHowItBe445/Cryptos-Token-CRPT-ERC-20-Implementation-in-Solidity/README.md

-# Cryptos-Token-CRPT-ERC-20-Implementation-in-Solidity

-This project contains a simple and transparent implementation of an ERC-20 token written in Solidity.
-The token is named Cryptos (CRPT) and follows the essential ERC-20 standards, including balance tracking, approvals, and token transfers.

-About the Project:

-This contract demonstrates the core mechanics behind ERC-20 tokens-

-- Managing a total supply

-- Tracking user balances

-- Secure token transfers

-- allowance / approve mechanism for delegated transfers

-- Emitting Transfer and Approval events
+# Cryptos ERC20 Token & ICO Smart Contract

+A complete ERC20 token implementation with an Initial Coin Offering (ICO) built using Solidity.
+This project demonstrates how a cryptocurrency token can be created, distributed via an ICO, and safely traded after a defined lock-in period.

+Project Overview:

+This project consists of two smart contracts:

+1] Cryptos – A basic ERC20-compliant token contract

+2] CryptosICO – An ICO (Initial Coin Offering) contract that manages token sales, investment rules, and trading restrictions

-The purpose of this project is to understand how ERC-20 tokens function internally and gain hands-on experience in smart contract development.
+The goal of this project is to learn and implement ERC20 tokens from scratch, understand allowances and transfers, and design a time-based ICO lifecycle.

 Tech Stack: